On the Tail Transition of First Arrival Position Channels: From Cauchy to Exponential Decay: Abstract

 \section{Abstract}

-While the zero-drift First Arrival Position (FAP) channel is rigorously known to be Cauchy-distributed, practical molecular communication systems typically operate with non-zero drift.
-This letter characterizes the transition from heavy-tailed Cauchy behavior to light-tailed exponential decay.
-Through asymptotic analysis, we identify a critical spatial scale $n_c=\sigma^2/v$ separating diffusion- and drift-dominated regimes, revealing that the channel effectively behaves as a ``Truncated Cauchy'' model.
-Numerical results show that Gaussian approximations severely underestimate capacity at low drift, while the zero-drift case provides the appropriate performance lower bound for systems where drift assists particle transport.
+While the zero-drift first arrival position (FAP) channel exhibits a Cauchy-distributed lateral displacement, nonzero drift in practical systems introduces advective transport that regularizes this singular limit.
+This letter characterizes the drift-induced transition of FAP distribution from heavy-tailed algebraic regime to exponential regularization.
+By asymptotically examining the exact FAP density, we identify a \textit{characteristic propagation distance (CPD)} that serves as the fundamental boundary separating diffusion-dominated and drift-dominated regimes.
+Numerical experiments demonstrate that in low-drift environments, variance-matched Gaussian approximations severely underestimate the true communication potential, whereas the zero-drift Cauchy law provides a robust, physically grounded performance baseline.